Plastic food contact materials: basic rules

 Recommended Actions

 Suppliers of prepacked food to the EU market must ensure that any recycled plastic materials coming into contact with food are produced by recycling facilities that are registered with the EU and have provided the necessary declaration of compliance.
+This can be checked on the EU Register of Recycling facilities.

 Background